oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

   contain blank spaces, the filename should be enclosed by double quotation marks (“)

->  author="Calin Curescu"
+<span class="comment-start" id="1382" author="Calin Curescu"
-> date="2019-01-30T16:36:00Z"
->
-> MustFix.
+date="2019-01-30T16:36:00Z">MustFix.
-> In version 1.0 (pre YAML) the subsequent blocks that contained
-> definitions were used to provide definitions for types imported in the
-> service template, that is these files were parsed instead of taking the
-> definitions from external repositoris.
+In version 1.0 (pre YAML) the subsequent blocks that contained definitions were used to provide definitions for types imported in the service template, that is these files were parsed instead of taking the definitions from external repositoris.
-> Since 1.0 yaml, the files are specified explicitly in the imports
+Since 1.0 yaml, the files are specified explicitly in the imports statements.
-> statements.
-> Nevertheless, by allowing the other definition blocks (as per this
-> paragraph formulation) we allow also the old style of imports by the
-> definitions in the other blocks.
+Nevertheless, by allowing the other definition blocks (as per this paragraph formulation) we allow also the old style of imports by the definitions in the other blocks.
-> I think this puts a burden on the implementation of orchestrators and
-> quite confusing.
-So we should deprecate the usage of definitions in the
+I think this puts a burden on the implementation of orchestrators and quite confusing.
+So we should deprecate the usage of definitions in the other blocks.
-> other blocks.
-> Moreover, the other blocks can contain other file type decriptions (for
-> artifacts) in the other blocks.
+Moreover, the other blocks can contain other file type decriptions (for artifacts) in the other blocks.
 E.g:
-> Name: Plans/AddUser.bpmn
+Name: Plans/AddUser.bpmn
-> Content-Type: application/vnd.oasis.bpmn
+Content-Type: application/vnd.oasis.bpmn
-> These also seem obsolete and useless.
+These also seem obsolete and useless.
-> I think we should deprecate the other blocks in the TOSCA.meta
-> file

-Note that any further TOSCA definitions files required by the definitions specified by **Entry-Definitions** or **Other-Definitions** can be found by a TOSCA orchestrator by processing respective **imports** statements.
+I think we should deprecate the other blocks in the TOSCA.meta file</span>Note that any further TOSCA definitions files required by the definitions specified by **Entry-Definitions** or **Other-Definitions** can be found by a TOSCA orchestrator by processing respective **imports** statements.
 Note also that artifact files (e.g. scripts,